grpc/proposal/A15-binary-logging.md

   // This contains only the metadata from the application.
   Metadata metadata = 1;

+  // The name of the RPC method, which looks something like:
+  // /<service>/<method>
+  // Note the leading "/" character.
   string method_name = 2;

+  // A backend machine may be used to run multiple services
+  // each with a different identity.
+  // The authority is the name of such a service.
+  // It is typically a portion of the URI in the form of
+  // <host> or <host>:<port> .
   string authority = 3;

   // the RPC timeout